Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 node createKeyFile.js
 ```

 Copy and paste the text to a file that is named `[<prefix>]<accountAddress>.key`.
-The file name must be identical to the password file.
+The file name must be identical to the password file except for the `.key` suffix.

 ## Start EthSigner

-Start EthSigner with options specified as follows:
+Start EthSigner with options:

-* `chain-id` is the chain ID specified in the Besu genesis file.
+* `chain-id` is the chain ID specified in the [Besu genesis file](https://besu.hyperledger.org/en/stable/Reference/Config-Items/).

 * `downstream-http-port` is the `rpc-http-port` specified for Besu (`8590` in this example).